2023 Most Focused Colleges for Other Journalism in Ohio

 Avg Cost*

-This year’s “Schools Highly Focused on Other Journalism Major in Ohio” ranking analyzed 4 colleges that offered a degree in other journalism.
-That schools that top this list have a program in other journalism in which the largest percentage of students at the school are enrolled.
+For this year’s “Schools Highly Focused on Other Journalism Major in Ohio” ranking, we looked at 4 colleges that offer a degree in other journalism.
+The colleges and universities that top this list are recognized because their other journalism program is one of the largest majors offered at the school.

 One Size Does Not Fit All